nekomaki/small-happy-ghast/README.md

 # Small Happy Ghast

-A lightweight, server-side Fabric mod that makes the Ghastlings grow only when fed a snowball.
+A lightweight, server-side-only Fabric mod that makes the Ghastlings grow only when fed a snowball.
 Designed for minimal impact.

 ---